Flooring Calculator: The No-Faff Take-Off That Stops You Running Short Mid-Job

 How much flooring do I need?

-To calculate how much flooring you need, measure the length and width of your room, multiply to get the area, and add 5-10% for wastage.
-Use a Flooring Calculator for easy results.
+Measure the length and width of your room, multiply them to get the area, then add 5–10% for wastage.
+It's the same principle every time, regardless of material.
+Use a Flooring Calculator if you'd rather skip the maths.

 How much flooring do I need for a 12x12 room?